Entertain your guests with this baked ricotta cheese dip.

 - crushed red chili flakes - don't skip that!
 It compliments the dip and it won't be spicy hot because of the creamy ricotta.

 - oregano - dried

-- jam - I chose apricot jam because that's what I had at home but you can use fig jam or any other jam too.
+- jam - I chose apricot jam because that's what I had at home, but you can use fig jam or any other jam too, such as a tomato jam.
 The orange color of the apricot jam is also appealing to the eye.

 - chives - fresh and chopped small